 - Publishers Marketplace – This is a great place to see who agents represent and what they sold.
 Many agents have created their own pages with lots of good information.

-- The AAR Database – The Association of Author Representatives is a good place to look for reputable agents.
+- The AALA Database – The Association of American Literary Agents (formerly the Association of Author Representatives) is a good place to look for reputable agents.
 All the agents abide by a canon of ethics, and have to meet certain criteria for membership.
 Not all ethical agents are members of the AAR so don’t necessarily write someone off if they’re not in it, but the agents in the AAR should be real.

 - Agent Query and Query Tracker – These sites will allow you to cast a wider net, but you’ll definitely want to supplement your research to make sure the people you’re finding are reputable.